Easi Campers

 Look Up!

 Scotland is a popular destination for stargazers as it has some of Europe's largest expanses of dark skies.
-The Galloway Forest has such low levels of light pollution that, if you’re lucky, the Milky Way, Northern Lights, and various star constellations can be seen on a clear night.
+Galloway Forest Park has such low levels of light pollution that, if you’re lucky, the Milky Way, Northern Lights, and various star constellations can be seen on a clear night.

 Choosing a campervan holiday is perfect for those who want a unique, first-hand experience of such a diverse country.
 You get to experience Scottish culture up close and get a raw experience of the environment and landscape.
 Not to mention the countless benefits of having handy onboard facilities such as a shower, kitchen, and toilet.